kcdodd/partis-pyproj/doc/userguide/index.rst

   a_custom_argument = 'some value'

-This will be treated by the back-end in a way that should be equivalent to the following code run from the `pyproject.toml` directory:
+This will be treated by the back-end equivalent to the following code run from the `pyproject.toml` directory:

 .. code:: python